railsuser2014/openobject-doc-book-en/source/book/1/1_1_Inst_Config/1_1_Inst_Config_install.rst

 .. figure:: images/terp_client_server.png
    :align: center

-   *Dialog box for defining connection parameters to the server.*
+   *Dialog box for defining connection parameters to the server*

 It's possible to connect the server to the client using a secure protocol to prevent other network users from listening in, but the installation described here is for direct unencrypted connection.